fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 ## Add Some Data to the Map
 The real power of mapping tools like QGIS is the ability to layer data to visualize spatial relationships.
 The counties we displayed on the map are technically polygons, but let's try loading a different data type.
 Instead of polygons, let's load and display some lines.
-We can download data of existing railway lines at [Natural Earth Data](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/) (another great data source you should always keep in mind).
+We can download data of existing railway lines at [Natural Earth Data](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/){: target="\_blank"} (another great data source you should always keep in mind).
 Scroll down until you get to Railroads, then download the North America Supplement.

 {% include figure.html class="raw" src="/assets/images/qgis/ne-railroads.png" caption="Lots of great data available" %}